-Mark is the current SFGA President and the owner (along with his wife Susan) of Hodgson Farms located South-east of Melfort Saskatchewan.
+Mark is the past SFGA President and the owner (along with his wife Susan) of Hodgson Farms located South-east of Melfort Saskatchewan.
 Mark and Susan grow a number of fruit and vegetable products including strawberries, cantaloupe, rhubarb, potatoes and a number of other vegetables.

 SFGA’s 2019 Executive Board includes:

 Forrest Scharf (Saskatchewan Ministry of Agriculture; Provincial Specialist, Fruit Crops)

 Kaytlyn Criddle (Agriculture and Agri-Food Canada, Senior Industry Development Officer)